OpenDSU/docssite/pages/beginners/DSU Object (RFC-063).md

 ### Function batchInProgress()

-**Description**: Checks if a batch is currently in progress and synchronously returns true if a batch has been scheduled or is being executed.
-Otherwise, it returns false.
+<p style='text-align: justify;'><b>Description</b>: Checks if a batch is currently in progress and synchronously returns true if a batch has been scheduled or is being executed.
+Otherwise, it returns false.</p>

 ### Function beginBatch()